 B) Map your data for importing

-After loading your .mpp file, Office Timeline should automatically map the Title, Start Date and End Date columns detected in your data, which it will use to generate your graphic.
-In addition, it will also bring in your % Complete or Notes columns from Project.
+After loading your .mpp file, Office Timeline should automatically map the Title, Start Date and End Date columns detected in your data, the mandatory columns we need to generate your timeline.
+Optionally, you can also map the % Complete, Notes and Swimlane columns (if available).

-After you finish mapping columns, you'll get to the Select Rows view, where you'll see all importable rows from your original file already marked for import.
+After you finish mapping columns, you'll get to the Select Rows step, where you'll see all importable rows from your original file.
+Here you can double-check your data and choose which tasks and milestones you want to import.

 For plans that contain summary tasks with subtasks, you can quickly deselect a whole group by unchecking the summary task.
 If you wish to uncheck just the summary task but keep its subtasks, hold control while clicking its checkbox.

-Once happy with the data you want to import, click the green Import button, and our web tool will instantly generate your timeline, which you can then edit and style as you wish.
+When you’re happy with your data, click the green Import button, and Office Timeline online will instantly generate your timeline, which you can then edit and style as you wish.

-If you encounter any issues or need assistance importing your Project data into Office Timeline Online, please submit a ticket by clicking the green button at the bottom of the page.
-We'll pe happy to help!
+Contact us if you encounter any issues or need assistance importing your Project data into Office Timeline Online.
+We'll be happy to help!